Jude-Gigy-IT/Wazuh-SOC-Lab/01-file-integrity-monitoring/README.md

 Almost immediately after saving the file, Wazuh generated a File Integrity Monitoring alert.

-The alert confirmed that Wazuh successfully detected the modification and recorded important information that could assist a SOC analyst during an investigation.
+The alert indicated that Wazuh successfully detected the modification and recorded important information that could assist a SOC analyst during an investigation.

 ### Wazuh Alert